 Generally, you should yield right-of-way too :

-Oncoming traffic has the right of while making a left-hand turn.
+Oncoming traffic has the right of way while making a left-hand turn.
 Always check for pedestrians who might be crossing.
-When making a left turn is it the driver's responsibility to make sure the way is clear before turning.
+When making a left turn, it is the driver's responsibility to make sure the way is clear before turning.

 When making a right-hand turn, pedestrians and vehicles have the right-of-way.
 Once they cross, and there is no oncoming traffic, you are good to make a right turn.
 Unless there is a sign or you are driving in Montreal, it is legal to make a right-hand turn at a red light.